 The worker, or the worker's attorney, must communicate questions related to the compensability denial in writing to be answered by the physician at the exam to the physician at least 14 days before the scheduled date of the exam.
-An unrepresented worker may consult with the Ombudsman for Injured Workers for assistance.
+An unrepresented worker may consult with the Ombuds Office for Oregonman for Injured Workers for assistance.